bilgisen/clerk/README.md

 ## Getting Started

 1. Clone the repository

 2. Install dependencies:

    ```bash
    pnpm install
    ```

 3. Copy `.env.example` to `.env.local` and fill in the required environment variables

 4. Run the development server:

    ```bash
    pnpm dev
    ```

 5. Open [http://localhost:3000](http://localhost:3000) in your browser

 ## Authentication

-This application uses NextAuth.js for authentication.
+This application uses Better Auth with Google SSO for authentication.
 See the [authentication documentation](docs/AUTHENTICATION.md) for more details.

 ## Environment Variables